chazlarson/Plex-Meta-Manager-Wiki/home/guides/scheduling.md

 These will be explained further down this page.

-These guides assumes the user has followed the Windows instructions in the [Local Walkthrough Guides](https://metamanager.wiki/en/develop/home/guides/local.html) which includes setting up the [virtual environment](https://metamanager.wiki/en/develop/home/guides/local.html#setting-up-a-virtual-environment).
+These guides assume the user has followed the Windows instructions in the [Local Walk-through Guides](https://metamanager.wiki/en/develop/home/guides/local.html) which includes setting up the [virtual environment](https://metamanager.wiki/en/develop/home/guides/local.html#setting-up-a-virtual-environment).
 Please also ensure to edit any commands to be reflective of the live environment (such as usernames, installation directories).

 ### Background Run Scheduled Task
 This method will start Plex Meta Manager at system startup and will keep the script running in the background indefinitely.
 The user can then define set days and times for the Configuration File to be processed, and Plex Meta Manager will handle processing as and when required.